Sample Average Approximation for Stochastic Programming with Equality Constraints: Conclusion

-We presented a simple modification to the SAA approach that makes the method applicable to a large class of stochastic programs with both expectation equality and inequality constraints.
-This modification consists of relaxing the equality constraints by a scalar $\delta_N$ that decreases to zero as the \rev{sample size} $N$ increases.
+We presented a modification to the SAA approach that makes the method applicable to a large class of stochastic programs with both expectation equality and inequality constraints.
+This modification consists of relaxing the equality constraints by a scalar $\delta_N$ that decreases to zero as the \revThird{sample size} $N$ increases.
 Under mild assumptions, we proved the consistency of the approach by reformulating the problem using random compact sets and by analyzing the approximation error with concentration inequalities.
-We applied the analysis to challenging stochastic optimal control problems and demonstrated the benefits of the approach over deterministic methods on a Mars powered-descent control problem.
+We applied the analysis to challenging stochastic optimal control problems and demonstrated the benefits of the approach \rev{on benchmark problems and} on a Mars powered-descent control problem.

-Exciting directions of future work include performing importance sampling to accelerate the algorithm and reduce the approximation error, deriving asymptotic convergence rates and finite-sample error bounds for the solution sets error $\mathbb{D}(S^\star_N(\bomega),S^\star_0)$, relaxing the assumption that $\U\cong\R^d$ to allow for optimization in more general function spaces, and considering risk functionals instead of expectations.
+\revFinal{Our analysis focused on the sets of optimal solutions to stochastic programs and to their sampled approximations.
+These sampled problems can be solved using off-the-shelf optimization tools tailored to specific problem classes.
+However, their numerical resolution can remain computationally expensive for large sample sizes.
+Our study may inform the design of specialized optimization algorithms to efficiently solve these reformulated sampled problems, e.g., by adapting $\delta_N$ and $N$ during the optimization process.
+Other interesting} directions of future work include deriving asymptotic convergence rates and finite-sample error bounds for the solution sets error $\mathbb{D}(S^\star_N(\bomega),S^\star_0)$, relaxing the assumption that $\U\cong\R^d$ to allow for optimization in more general function spaces, and considering risk functionals instead of expectations.